 Damping helps to reduce explosive forces.
 If you simulate a fluid with a density that is very low then the forces trying to keep the density can become very large, if the smoothing radius isn't sufficiently large enough to smooth over enough particles (low density means the particles are spaced further apart, and if this is beyond the smoothing distance it can become unstable).
 Increasing this setting damps the forces but also reduces motion from the fluid.

-The simulation has been greatly improved and the degree of damping required is much less.
+The degree of damping required is small.
 By default it is set to 1%, and older scenes imported into the new version will see this value automatically set to 1%.

 Fluids are normally incompressible so have a constant density.
 If this parameter is turned on the density will be checked to ensure consistency in the particle stream.
 If it is turned off, no check will be applied.
 The value used in the density check is found in the 'Density' setting.

-In this version, due to the improved density calculations this setting is off by default.
-Occasionally (for example, with slow-moving particles on emission) you may still need to turn this on, but there is now much better control and you can lower the 'Density' value to a greater degree to obtain a stable simulation.
+This setting is off by default.
+Occasionally (for example, with slow-moving particles on emission) you may need to turn this on,

 The value to use when 'Check Density' is on.